anniedaniel/nicar18-javascript/hello-javascript/hello-javascript.md

 Next, right click on your web browser and select `Inspect`.
 This will open your web console.
 Web consoles are super handy for debugging (it'll tell you exactly what and where your code went wrong) and you can even run JavaScript methods in there.

-JavaScript talks to HTML pages from within `<script>` tags at the bottom of an HTML file or form it's own special `.js` file.
-Copy and paste this line into your `main.js` file:
+Open up your `class` folder in your text editor, and copy and paste this line into your `main.js` file:

 ```js
 document.getElementById('hello').innerHTML = 'Table of pets';